EvgeniPolyakov/Latin-to-Russian-name-transcriptor/README.md

 proper name spelling from Latin script to Cyrillic script using standard spelling system of respective language.

-You can access the tool through a [basic user-friendly GUI](http://l2rfrontend-env.eba-jyypjt3v.eu-north-1.elasticbeanstalk.com/) or utilize the API ( details provided in the specification below).
+You can access the tool through a [basic GUI](http://l2rfrontend-env.eba-jyypjt3v.eu-north-1.elasticbeanstalk.com/) or utilize the API ( details provided in the specification below).

 ## Features